 Students and Families: Share ways you and your child have displayed international mindedness personally, at home, at school, or in the local and/or global community.
-These examples will help enable students earn i-tags throughout the year and display growth as IB students who truly care about the world at large.
+These examples will help enable students to earn i-tags throughout the year and display growth as IB students who truly care about the world at large.

-Learner Profile Attribute Or Action Short Description of Action Parent's Initials Risk-taker My child auditioned for a part in the local theatre and performed on stage.
+Date Learner Profile Attribute Or Action Short Description of Action Parent's Initials 8/25/20 Example Risk-taker My child auditioned for a part in the local theatre and performed on stage.
 M.M.
-Balanced Taking Action Our family participated in the Tortuga Trot to raise money for juvenile diabetes research.
+9/15/20 Example 10/13/20 Example Knowledgeable My child read a story with his younger sister using the strategies he learned at school.
 M.M.
-Knowledgeable My child read a story with his younger sister using the strategies he learned at school.
-M.M.
-Or Action Risk-taker Balanced Taking Action Or ActionRisk-takerMy child auditioned for a part in the local theatre and performed on stage.Balanced Taking ActionOur family participated in the Tortuga Trot to raise money for juvenile diabetes research.KnowledgeableMy child read a story with his younger sister